javawork/Collo/README.md

 ## Collo is short for Collocō.

-This project can help you to collect distributed data into a repository easily even if the data is in anywhere with only simple settings.
+Collo collects data from multiple sources into single repository with simple setting.

-Collo was small code and was made for migration from MSSQL to MySQL and Elasticsearch for building DW and Statistics system.
-And now, it has improved to import and export another repositories and has more functions.
+It was only for integrating into Elasticsearch and MySQL with various formats of data written in files and database while building DW and statistics system.
+And it has been improved to import from various repositories and convert them to various formats.

-You can get data you want if there is a way to search on a repository.
-And you can modify and save the data.
-For example, you can use SQL if your repository is MySQL or MSSQL.
+You can save subset of data if you have a way to search them.
+And adding data is possible as well.
+For example, you query data from MySQL using SQL statement then save them into Elasticsearch or even files.

 The repositories you can import